CodeWritingCow/gary-service/README.md

 In terminal, change directory to server/db.
 Run `node seed.js`.

-> To edit the database's schema tables (not
+> To edit the database's schema tables

 Open server/db/schema.sql in a code editor.
 Make changes and save.

 Open terminal and change directory to server/db.
-Run `sqlite3 events.db`;
-this opens the mock database with the sqlite3 terminal.
+Run `sqlite3 events.db` to open the mock database inside the sqlite3 terminal.
+(See instructions below in "Development" for installing sqlite3.)

 In sqlite3 terminal, run `.read schema.sql`.
 This updates the database's table structures.